webrecorder/behaviors/chapter2.md

 It's important to note that the tools will not recognize that the behavior is ready for use and valid if any of these three main components (the default export, **isBehavior**, and **metadata**) are missing.

-The export `postStep` can be called after each action to convert the yielded results into the [expected format] (https://github.com/webrecorder/behaviors/blob/master/typedef/index.html#static-typedef-BehaviorStepResults).
+The export `postStep` can be called after each action to convert the yielded results into the [expected format](https://github.com/webrecorder/behaviors/blob/master/typedef/index.html#static-typedef-BehaviorStepResults).
 <!-- The link for this is broken.-->

 It is recommended that you use the library function [lib.buildCustomPostStepFn](https://github.com/webrecorder/behaviors/blob/master/function/index.html#static-function-buildCustomPostStepFn) if you want to perform some kind of action after each behavior step that is not directly tied to the running of the behavior.